Ground state degeneracy of non-Abelian topological phases from coupled wires: Diagrammatics for operator algebra in the Ising CFT

 In general, for chiral primary fields $a$, $b$, and $c$, the fusion rules take the form

-For many interesting RCFTs, including all of the $\mathbbm Z^{\,}_{k}$ CFTs [c.f.~Eq.~\eqref{appeq: Z_{k} fusion rules}], the fusion coefficients $N^{c}_{ab}=0$ or $1$.
+For many interesting RCFTs, including all of the $\mathbbm Z^{\,}_{k}$ CFTs, the fusion coefficients $N^{c}_{ab}=0$ or $1$.
 For simplicity, we will restrict ourselves to this class of RCFTs, which is known as the class of RCFTs without fusion multiplicity since the nonnegative integers $N^{c}_{ab}=0$ are never larger than one.

 Read from bottom to top, diagram (\ref{appeq: fusion algebra def c}) is an element of the vector space $V^{ab}_{c}$, which is known as a ``splitting space.''
 Read from top to bottom, it is an element of the vector space $V^{c}_{ab}$, which is known as a ``fusion space.''
 These vector spaces are dual to one another, and we will use the terms ``fusion'' and ``splitting'' interchangeably unless otherwise noted.
 The $R$-symbols are defined to be unitary maps